top of page

 Melissa Campobasso

-Education Director Montessori Elementary Guide
+Education Director and Montessori Elementary Guide

 Melissa serves as the Education Director overseeing the educational operations.
 She is also the Okanagan-speaking Montessori Elementary Guide, which is responsible for the Elementary Classroom.
 The Elementary Classroom serves children ages 6-12.

 In 2017, Melissa received a Montessori Elementary Diploma from Montessori Northwest, a teacher training center affiliated with the Association Montessori Internationale.
 Jointly with the elementary diploma, she also earned a master’s degree in education, with an emphasis in Montessori, from Whitworth University.
-She also earned certification as an Okanogan Salish language/culture instruction from the Colville Tribes in 2017.
+She also earned certification as an Okanogan Salish language/culture instructor from the Colville Tribes in 2017.
 Melissa earned a juris doctorate degree from the University of Colorado School of Law and became a member of the Washington State Bar in 2000.
 She earned her bachelor’s degree in communications from the University of Washington in 1994.
 She is a member of the Colville Tribes and has Okanogan, Lakes, and San Poil ancestry.
 She has reached an intermediate-low level of proficiency in Okanogan Salish.

 Ted Moomaw.jpg